 The pregnant body likes to move but not be stressed or exhausted.
 Keep exercise moderate, regular, and ongoing throughout the pregnancy to stay strong, mobile, confident and better prepared for the adventures to come.
 Find out where your nearest pregnancy exercise class is, and join in with other mums-to-be.

-– this article was written with information from Rachel Livingstone, founder of Glowing Expectations
+-written with information from Rachel Livingstone, founder of Glowing Expectations